-The Villanova University interdisciplinary Graduate Tax Program is an evening program conducted jointly by the School of Law and the Villanova School of Business.
+The Villanova University interdisciplinary Graduate Tax Program is an evening program conducted jointly by the Charles Widger School of Law and the Villanova School of Business.
 Nationally known full-time faculty from the Law School and Business School, complemented by adjunct faculty who are some of the region’s top private and public sector practitioners, teach over 50 courses over fall, spring and summer semesters.
 Students are drawn from both the legal and accounting professions and interact, in and out of the classroom, in an educational dimension that broadens and sharpens their understanding of both federal tax law and procedure, and of the interests and aims of the opposite discipline.
+The program is offered on-campus and in an online format.

 In addition to a broad based curriculum that offers significant depth in course coverage, certificate programs in Estate Planning, Employee Benefits, and Tax Controversy provide qualified professionals with an intense course of study in these three specialty areas.

 Additional information can be found in the Graduate Tax Frequently Asked Questions section of our website.
-For further questions about the Program e-mail Linda Vines, call 610-519-7043, or call toll-free 1-888-GRAD-TAX.
+For further questions about the Program e-mail Meghan Petsko, call 610-519-7043, or call toll-free 1-888-GRAD-TAX.